-Yunnan Youth Development Centre (YYDC) was founded in 2005 as a non-governmental organization with a mission to serve young people aged 6-24 through: (1) ‘civil education’ in basic life skills, citizenship as well as sexual and reproductive health (SRH), (2) advocacy and (3) volunteer-led experiential learning.
-YYDC implements its programs by training university student volunteers, empowering them to be directly involved in a range of activities to promote the development of other young people, especially those who are excluded.
-In 2016, the organization worked with 50 volunteers, and approximately a fifth of them is involved with YYDC for two or more years.
-In 2013, YYDC started a Youth Hostel outside of the city of Kunming as a social enterprise to offer rental space for social organizations, and generate revenue to fund its programs.
-In 2015, they had to move the hostel to a smaller site in Kunming city, because of challenges in its capacity utilisation.
-Founder and Executive Director Ms. Zhou Rong was trained as a lawyer and is highly reputed in the social sector in Yunnan, and in reproductive health education.
+Yunnan Peili Youth Development Centre (YYDC) was founded in 2005 as a non-governmental organisation with a mission to serve young people aged 6-24 through: (1) ‘civil education’ in basic life skills, citizenship as well as sexual and reproductive health and rights (SRHR), and (2) volunteer-led experiential learning.
+It has ample experience working with migrant workers’ children in Kunming city schools as well as with mainly left-behind children in rural schools outside Kunming.
+YYDC implements its programmes by training university student volunteers, empowering them to be directly involved in a range of activities to promote the development of other young people, especially those who are excluded.